nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 "Half-Baked Mode" essentially only runs the Damn Vulnerable Drone docker containers.
 Unlike "Full-Deploy Mode" you are not limited to only running "Half-Baked Mode" within a Kali Linux VM.
-However, "Half-Baked Mode" does not support wifi simulations and you will need to assume that you have an established foothold on the drones data-link connection.
+However, "Half-Baked Mode" does not support wifi simulations and you will need to assume that you have an established foothold on the drone data-link connection.

 To install the "Half-Baked Mode" see installation details below.